volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 So how should we deal with such inconsistencies?

-By passing over new props that say what exactly is to be reproduced in a different way.
+By creating new props that indicate what exactly is to be reflected in a different way.

 Having a lot of these props makes the code messy and not clear enough to be considered readable.